Amir23156/BottleAsec/BottleAsec/README.md

 ```
 sudo docker-compose ps
 ```
+#### Controlling the office WiFi bridge
+The `hmi3` service normally attaches to both the supervision network and the simulated office network.
+Set the environment variable `WIFI_BRIDGE_ENABLED=false` before running `docker-compose` to disable the office network interface and isolate HMI3 from the office network.

 ### Operating the control system and apply cyberattacks
 In the directory [deployments](deployments/) there exist some scripts such as [hmi1.sh](deployments/hmi1.sh), [hmi2.sh](deployments/hmi2.sh) or [attacker.sh](deployments/attacker.sh) which can attach user to the container.